kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Most of the time they are near useless, and sometimes they are even borderline cryptic.
 With practice and experience one can figure out ways to work with \LaTeX\ but beginners will still have a hard time.

-Once you invest the time to learn \LaTeX\ I can't think of any reason why one would go back to Word.
+Once you invest the time to learn \LaTeX\ I can't think of any reason why you would go back to Word.
-However, if you cannot afford to experiment with \LaTeX\ , are you resigned to Word?
+However, if you cannot afford to experiment with \LaTeX, are you resigned to Word?
 I don't think so.
 Markdown to the rescue!